schollz/find3/doc/doc.md

 - The [Tracking your computer](/doc/tracking_your_computer.md) explains how to install and run the software for using your computer for internal positioning.

-- The [Tracking other phones](/doc/tracking_other_phones.md) document instructs how to get started to track any phones in a vicinity.
+- The [Passive tracking](/doc/passive_tracking.md) document instructs how to get started to track any phones in a vicinity.

 - The [API](/doc/api.md) document has a detailed guide on how to access the FIND3 data after tracking/learning.